kdillo893/DevStackPractice/README.md

 Start: (from the installation location) ```asadmin start-domain <domainName>```
 Shutdown: (from the installation location) ```asadmin stop-domain <domainName>```

+adding the war to the domain for auto-deploy? hmmm... not sure.

 deploying the war to the domain:
 ```asadmin deploy <thewarjar>```
 ```asadmin undeploy <thewarjar name without file extension>```